-For this I’m grateful: my denominational tastes have put me in position to drink a lot of sound Biblical truth.
+For this I’m grateful: my denominational tastes put me in position to drink a lot of sound Bible.

 My social media feeds are culled inlets of soulful Scriptural truth.
 I get a foundation of obedience and surrender.
-Names like Tozer, Chambers, Piper, ten Boom, and Elliott roll through my feed, highlighting for me the narrowness and ache of Jesus’ path.
+Names like Tozer, Chambers, Piper, ten Boom, and Elliott roll through my feed, highlighting the narrowness and ache of Jesus’ path.
 I get it.
-It’s not about me.
-Life is not a flowery bed of ease, a get-rich scheme, or a catapult to political power.
-Though this isn’t pleasant news, it’s true, it’s far more realistic-sounding, and I would rather know up front and be braced than blindsided later down the path.
+Life is not a flowery bed of ease, a get-rich scheme, or a catapult to political power, or about me.
+Though this isn’t pleasant news, it’s true, and I would rather know up front than blindsided later.

 But on occasion, it can be such a drag.
 (Yeesh.
 Is that okay to say?)

 There’s plenty in this vein on how to handle a “no” from God.
 We know he is not a vending machine.
 We learn that sometimes perseverance in prayer is needed.
-We understand that God has his sovereign reasons for saying no, that he’s up to things far above our pay grade.
+We understand that God has his sovereign reasons, that he’s up to things above our pay grade.
 We accept the immense value of patience and suffering in shaping and refining our souls, in teaching us to rely on the giver rather than the gifts.
 It worked for Jesus (Hebrews 2:10).

 To be in both worlds full

 Is more than God was, who was hungry here